DOCUMENTATION · v4.0

 Filtering by object type

-Use the All / Contact / Deal / Company / Ticket pills at the top of the property impact section to filter the property list by object type.
+Use the pills at the top of the property impact section to filter the property list by object type.
+Standard object pills (Contact, Deal, Company, Ticket) show by default; if your portal has custom objects with synced properties, each appears as its own pill with the schema's HubSpot label.
 The conflict count badge updates to reflect only the visible conflicts.

 The "X conflicts" button filters the list to show only properties with active write conflicts.